saveourtool/diktat/info/guide/guide-chapter-4.md

     }
 ```

-Also Kotlin 1.3 introduced [Contracts](https://kotlinlang.org/docs/reference/whatsnew13.html#contracts) that provide enhanced logic for smart-cast.
+Also, Kotlin 1.3 introduced [Contracts](https://kotlinlang.org/docs/reference/whatsnew13.html#contracts) that provide enhanced logic for smart-cast.
-Contracts are used and are very stable in `stdlib`.
+Contracts are used and are very stable in `stdlib`, for example:

-For example:

 ```kotlin
 fun bar(x: String?) {